akshay772/action_detection_using_neural_network/README.md

 * Convolutional Neural Network is trained :
     * Download the trained model and the tokenizer [here]() and paste them in "models" folder
+    * Since Dataset consists of many outliers and false classified labels, the current accuracy will drop and the model will not generalize.
+    * Remedy is to feed more data to get the weightage of outliers drop to minimum.
     * The table for precision, f1 score and recall.

 ####